awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-7.md

 > *hi nova!*
 >
 > *where’s juniper??*

+Usernames stacked like neon: *@eta_rhythms, @seismic_vegan, @fermat4lyfe, @glowglass*, each with tiny circular avatars flickering up the right column.
+The interface showed a horizontal bar of floating hearts, a vertical waterfall of comments, and in the top left a viewer counter that jumped in jittery increments—124, 167, 212—as if someone was gently shaking the phone.
+Nova tried to keep their eyes on the lens, but peripheral vision kept catching the shifting digits.
+Sweat collected at their collarbone despite the fan.
+They pressed their thumb to their wrist between questions, timing their pulse against the chat’s cadence.
+The ring light made every blink feel like a shutter.

 Nova took a breath and smiled at the camera.
 “Hey,” they said.
 “Welcome to the experiment.
 I’m Nova.
 This is Juniper.”
 They tapped the Juniper app on the second phone they’d placed just off camera.
 They held the second phone up to the mic so the audience would hear both sides of the call.
 “We’re going to have a conversation about spheres and whatever else you throw at us.”